smithy-lang/smithy/docs/source-2.0/guides/gradle-plugin/index.rst

 -----------------------

 A "projection" build is run when a :ref:`projection <projections>` is specified in the ``SmithyExtension``.
-You might want to create a projection of a model if you need to maintain an internal version of a model that contains more information and features than an external version of a model published to your customers.
+You might create a projection of a model if you need to maintain an internal version of a model that contains more information and features than an external version of a model published to your customers.